RaisaEithaya/customer_behaviour_analysis/README.md

 # customer_behaviour_analysis
 Data analytics project for customer behavior using Python,SQL and PowerBI Customer Behavior Data Analytics Project

-Overview
+**Overview**

 This project analyzes customer purchasing behavior to identify patterns in sales, revenue, and customer demographics.
 The analysis was performed using Python, SQL, and Power BI, and the insights are presented through an interactive Customer Behavior Dashboard.

-The goal of the project is to transform raw customer data into meaningful insights that help businesses understand:
+The goal of the project is to transform raw customer data into meaningful business insights that help organizations understand:

 Customer purchasing trends